Microsoft/IntuneDocs/intune/endpoint-protection-windows-10.md

     - **Backup recovery passwords and key packages**
     - **Backup recovery passwords only**
   - **Store recovery information in Azure Active Directory before enabling BitLocker**: **Require** this setting to stop users from turning on BitLocker unless the BitLocker recovery information is successfully stored in Azure AD. **Not configured** (default) allows users to turn on BitLocker, even if recovery information is not successfully stored in Azure AD.

+    > [!NOTE]
+    > When applied to a Hybrid Azure AD Joined Windows 10 device, even if **Save BitLocker recovery information to Azure Active Directory** and **BitLocker recovery Information stored to Azure Active Directory before enabling BitLocker** are enabled, the recovery key is not backed up to the cloud and instead is stored in the Azure profile of the hybrid device.​

 ### BitLocker removable data-drive settings